evronylab/STREAM/README.md

 1. [output.basename]_genotypes.rds: same data frame as [output.basename].rds with additional columns indicating if the call passed filtering, which filters failed (if any), the caller whose genotypes were used, and the final chosen genotype call.
 Columns are defined [here](LINK).

 ### C. Mendelian discordance
-1. [output.basename]_genotypes_[trioID]_genotypes_concordance.rds: same data frame as [output.basename]_genotypes.rds with additional columns indicating if the call follows patterns of Mendelian inheritance.
+1. [output.basename]\_genotypes_[trioID]_concordance.rds: same data frame as [output.basename]_genotypes.rds with additional columns indicating if the call follows patterns of Mendelian inheritance.
 Only the samples from the analyzed trio are present in this data frame.
 Columns are defined [here](LINK).
-2. [output.basename]_genotypes_[trioID]_genotypes_concordance_stats.tsv: text file listing genotyping and Mendelian concordance statistics for the analyzed trio.
+2. [output.basename]\_genotypes_[trioID]_concordance_stats.tsv: text file listing genotyping and Mendelian concordance statistics for the analyzed trio.

 ## Citation
 If you use STREAM, please cite: